mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 232 - Reusable Code/readme.md

 Repeated code is a symptom of missing abstractions.

-This is natural in the learning process since we cannot foresee those abstractions.
+This is natural in the learning process since we can't foresee those abstractions.

 # Sample Code 💻